banterfm/graphql-crunch/readme.md

 server.listen({port: 80});
 ```

-Now only clients that opt-in to crunched payloads via the `?crunch` query
+Now only clients that opt-in to crunched payloads via the `?crunch=2` query
 parameter will receive them.

+Your client can specify the version of the crunch format to use in the query
+parameter.
+If the version isn't specified, or an unknown version is supplied,
+we default to v1.0.

 ### Client-side